zachdwight/qlora-streaming-chatbot/README.md

 # qlora-streaming-chatbot

-Quick run steps
+## Quick run steps

-    Put your adapter dir tinyllama-qlora-finetuned into backend/ (or mount it).
+- Put your adapter dir tinyllama-qlora-finetuned into backend/ (or mount it).

+- In frontend:
+`npm install`
+`npm run build`

-    From the repo root:
+- From the repo root:

-        docker-compose up --build
+`docker-compose up --build`

-    Open http://localhost:8080 and try the chat.
+- Open http://localhost:8080 and try the chat.